foolishsailor/tds_test/README.md

 **Suggested criteria and query**

-Assume an "active employee" is one who is curretnly working at said organization and therefore would have the following criteria met:
+Assume an "active employee" is one who is currently working at said organization and therefore would have the following criteria met:

 1. start date IS NOT NULL and before NOW
 2. leave date null or after now